 MED: Talent looks over the leaves of the plant to select a visibly healthy one.
 TEXT: Use leaves at the same position in a set of experiments.
 Video Editor: Keep this text overlay up for 3.2.1 and 3.2.2.

 CU: Close up of the plate was the talent holds and looks over the leaves, showing the talent’s hand holding the 3rd, 4th, and 5th leaves, each in turn.
+Show only Figure 1C

 MED: Talent waters the soil holding the plant.